 Over the past 10 years, I have worked with thousands of athletes, and most of them should have seriously considered quitting.
-These players would accuse others for their failure, blame coaches for their poor experience or complain about unfair circumstances.
-If they had truly considered quitting, one of two things would happen:
+Many players would accuse others for their failure, blame coaches for their poor experience, or complain about unfair circumstances.
+If they truly considered quitting, one of two things would happen:

-“Why don’t you just quit?”
+“So why don’t you just quit?”

 Why don’t you stop spending all your time, resources and emotional energy on this thing that frustrates you so much?

 Athletes, if your coach is that bad and your situation is so unfair, why not quit?

 Coaches, if those parents are so difficult and frustrating, why don’t you quit coaching?